Mohanagar (Bangladeshi TV series)

-Mohanagar (মহানগর) is a Bangladeshi drama streaming television series created by Ashfaque Nipun.
-Starring Mosharraf Karim as the Officer in Charge (OC) of Kotwali police station, Dhaka.
+Mohanagar (মহানগর) is a Bangladeshi streaming television drama series created by Ashfaque Nipun.
+It stars Mosharraf Karim as the officer in charge (OC) of Kotwali police station, Dhaka.
 The series consisting of eight episodes premiered on 25 June 2021 on Hoichoi.
-Khairul Basar, Shamol Mawla, Nishat Priom, Mostafizur Noor Imran, Nasir Uddin Khan, Zakia Bari Momo, Shahed Ali co-starred.
+Khairul Basar, Shamol Mawla, Nishat Priom, Mostafizur Noor Imran, Nasir Uddin Khan, Zakia Bari Momo, and Shahed Ali co-starred.
+In March 2023, the series was renewed for a second season Mohanagar 2, which was released on 20 April 2023.

 Premise

 Sub-inspector Moloy Kumar (Mostafizur Noor Imran) got a tip from one of his trusted informers that a wanted criminal returned to the capital.
 He went on the hunt for this criminal with his superior officer in charge Harun (Mosharraf Karim) in the middle of the night.
 In the meantime, police arrested Afnan Chowdhury (Shamol Mawla), the son of an influential businessman and politician accused of a hit and run case.
-Afnan's Father sent his counselor (Shahed Ali) to the police station and told him to negotiate with old friend OC Harun to bring Afnan out of this mess.
+Afnan's Father sent his counselor (Shahed Ali) to the police station and told him to negotiate with his old friend OC Harun to bring Afnan out of this mess.
 But things got tougher when AC Shahana Huda (Zakia Bari Mamo) came to the scene.
 She started trying to spoil OC Harun's attempt of saving Afnan.